-A school newsletter will be issued to you every two weeks via e-mail.
-A pre prep newsletter will be issued on a weekly basis via email (if a hardcopy is required please request from the office) as it is our main form of communication with you.
-Incidental communication may be conveyed to you via the homework diary or by separate letter.
+A school newsletter (The Heron) will be issued to you once a month via the HBC App.
+A Pre-Prep newsletter will be issued on a weekly basis via the HBC App (if a hardcopy is required please request from the office) as it is our main form of communication with you.
+Incidental communication may be conveyed to you via the homework diary or by a separate letter.
 There may sometimes be discrepancies in the dates between the two newsletters.
 If there are please take the Pre Prep newsletter dates as being correct.

 The Grade R’s send out a two weekly communication letter, which we ask you to please check, so that you make yourself familiar with what is expected of them.

-The Grade 000's and Grade 00's send out a monthly communication letter.
-These letters are sent out via email and are also loaded onto the Communicator.
+The Grade 0000’s, Grade 000’s and Grade 00’s send out a monthly communication letter.
+These letters are sent out via email and are also loaded onto the HBC App.

 There are children in our school who are highly allergic to nuts and nut products.
 They could die if they eat, touch or even smell the product on someone else’s breath.
 As a consideration towards them, we ask that all nuts and nut products be prohibited.